wjw465150/KeycloakGuid/Securing Applications and Services Guide.md

 Keycloak makes it possible to have a custom config resolver, so you can choose which adapter config is used for each request.
 In SAML, the configuration is only interesting in the login processing; once the user is logged in, the session is authenticated and it does not matter if the `keycloak-saml.xml` returned is different.
 For that reason, returning the same configuration for the same session is the correct way to go.

 To achieve this, create an implementation of `org.keycloak.adapters.saml.SamlConfigResolver`.
-The following example uses the `Host` header to locate the proper configuration and load it and the associated elements from the applicationsâ€™s Java classpath:
+The following example uses the `Host` header to locate the proper configuration and load it and the associated elements from the applications¡¯s Java classpath:

 ```
 package example;